 - You must complete the entire application based on your situation.

-- You must include required documentation that will help the Grant Leader and the Hope Fund staff better understand and verify your situation.
+- You must include required documentation that will help the Grant Leader and the Hope Fund staff better understand and verify your situation, excluding emergency food, clothing, and shelter in some large-scale disasters

 - Once you have submitted your application and documentation, the Grant Leader will review your application and make a recommendation to the Hope Fund staff at HCA’s home office in Nashville.

 - Your application will be assigned a random case number to ensure confidentiality.
 Only your facility’s Grant Leader and the Hope Fund staff will know your identity.
 All identifying information will be removed from the application before your local committee reviews it.

 - The goal of the Hope Fund is to respond within two weeks after receiving your application, including all required documentation.
 Your Grant Leader will let you know if your application is approved or denied.

 - If approved, the Hope Fund staff will typically provide assistance via direct deposit into your account or a check made out to you.
 In some situations, a check may be issued directly to a creditor.